ppy/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 1. Based on each player's Group Stage finishing position, players will then be teamed up into pairs of two where the group winners are set to be matched with the group runners-up and the 3rd place finishers are set to be matched with the 4th place finishers at random.
 2. Teams will compete against each other using the Double Elimination system.
-3. The Double Elimination System works as following:
+3. The Double Elimination System works as follows:
    - Teams who lose in the Upper Bracket can still play again on the Lower Bracket.
    - Teams who lose in the Lower Bracket will be eliminated from the tournament.
    - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to claim the championship title.
 The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
-4. Teams who can compete in the next round are determined by:
+4. Teams who can compete in the next round are determined by the following criteria:
    - In the Quarterfinals, each team needs to win 5 points in order to win a match.
 (Best-of-9)
    - In the Semifinals, each team needs to win 6 points in order to win a match.
 (Best-of-11)
    - In both of the Finals weeks, each team needs to win 7 points in order to win a match.
 (Best-of-13)